 In the U.S., many companies have called for eased immigration regulations in order to improve access to talent necessary to remain competitive.
 In fact, Businessweek explained Google and General Electric have consistently argued for immigration reform that will allow more skilled tech workers to work in the U.S. Regardless of government action, international companies already have access to skilled labor markets in neighboring countries.
-In fact, Mexico has consistently shown it has workers with the requisite skills to supply businesses in the aeronautic, automotive and electronics manufacturing sectors with engineers and other technical workers.
-One of the main benefits of globalization has been the ability for international firms to leverage the expertise of foreign workforces at competitive costs.
+In fact, Mexico has consistently shown it has workers with the requisite skills to supply businesses in the aeronautic, automotive, medical device, and electronics manufacturing sectors with engineers and other technical workers.
+One of the main benefits of globalization has been the ability for international firms to leverage the expertise of a foreign workforce at competitive costs.
 This continues to be the case, especially for companies that offshore in Mexico.